Skip Navigation

 Contract Provisions

-The IESO expects to incorporate similar must-offer obligation and planned outage provisions in the LLT as contained in the LT2 contracts.
-For energy stream contracts, the IESO recommends that proponents incorporate planned outages in their imputed production factors to avoid availability non-performance charges.
-For capacity stream contracts, planned outages will be considered as part of the calculation for availability non-performance charges.
+For LLT(e) contracts, the IESO recommends that proponents incorporate planned outages in their imputed production factors to avoid availability non-performance charges.
+For capacity stream contracts, planned outages will similarly be considered as part of the calculation for availability non-performance charges.
+However, the IESO is permitting one long-term outage of the contract term up to a maximum of 12 months.

 Next Steps

-Stakeholders are invited to submit written feedback to the IESO by September 30, 2025.
+Stakeholders are invited to submit written feedback to the IESO by December 3, 2025.

 Our team is closely monitoring developments related to the LLT RFP and will provide updates when more details are available.